jikkuatwork/saddle/README.md

 # Saddle

 Saddle is a simple client for Ollama.
+No npm, nothing to install.
+Just start a server and it works.

 ## Todo